California Transparency in Supply Chains Act Disclosure

 At Harry Winston, we take the sourcing of our diamonds and gemstones very seriously.
 We perform our due diligence prior to purchasing, to ensure the gemstones used in the manufacturing of our jewelry collections are obtained responsibly, ethically, and in accordance with all applicable laws and regulations.

-Harry Winston has not sourced directly from Myanmar, but rather from trusted and verified suppliers, who certified that their rubies and jadeite, of Burmese origin, were imported during a period of time when there were no international sanctions.
+Harry Winston has not sourced directly from Myanmar, but rather from trusted and verified suppliers, who confirmed through written assurance that their rubies and jadeite, of Burmese origin, were imported during a period of time when there were no international sanctions.
 The Company also took additional measures to verify the importation dates and country of origin documentation for all of its Burmese gemstones were in compliance with current and prior international sanctions.

 In its ongoing commitment to responsible and ethical sourcing, the House of Harry Winston will no longer source gemstones from its suppliers that have Burmese origins, regardless of their importation dates.